SnickySnacks/AutoSkillchains/README.md

     closeWindowMinimum -- minimum amount of time that can be remaining in the window and still attempt a weaponskill

-    levelPriority      -- the priority of what skillchain level to make, remove a level to avoid it entirely
+    levelPriority      -- the priority of what skillchain level to make, remove a level to avoid it entirely.
+List must start with 'dummy'.

     chainPriority      -- prioritize Light or Darkness when making a level 3 skillchain

-    closeWsPriority    -- after checking chainPriority, which weaponskill should be used
+    closeWsPriority    -- after checking chainPriority, the priority list of what weaponskills should be used.
+List must start with 'dummy'.

     blacklist          -- all the aoe weaponskills you probably don't want to use